SkyLeite/blog/content/pages/test-page.md

   identifier = "about"
 +++

 Hello!
-I'm Rodrigo Leite, a 21 years old Software Engineer from Brazil.
+I'm Sky Leite, a 23 years old Software Engineer from Brazil.
 Fascinated by programming from a very young age, my first "real" project was a Discord bot used to alert users of random events in the japanese game Phantasy Star Online 2.
 It was a moderate hit, and the fact that it impacted the lives of